 Verbs can be classified into transitive and intransitive.
 A transitive verb needs an object while the intransitive does not.
-Many verbs can be transitive or intransitive depending on how they are used in a sentence.
+Many verbs can be used as both transitive and intransitive depending on how they are used in a sentence.

 A transitive verb has to be an action verb, and it must have an object.
 Without an object, it does not convey a complete meaning.

 The question inevitably arises: What did he buy?
 No one in the world knows the answer to this question as there is no direct object to tell us what he bought.
 The meaning becomes clear when an object is added:

 Now every one of us knows what he bought.

 The subject he performs the action bought, which is the transitive verb acting upon the object of the sentence cake.

 This following example shows each transitive verb (underlined) having a direct object (in bold) to complete the sentence.
 If it doesn’t have a direct object, it makes the sentence meaningless.